Kakao: 2014–2015: Merger of Daum and Kakao

 In 2015, the company changed its name to Kakao, restoring its pre-merger name.
 Due to gambling and censorship issues within the Kakao ecosystem, the organization's board of directors ejected Kim-beom-soo as CEO and decided to replace him with Rim Ji-hoon.
-Kim Beom-soo become the largest shareholder in the new pro forma company with a 22.2 percent stake.
+Kim Beom-soo became the largest shareholder in the new pro forma company with a 22.2 percent stake.

-2015–present: New business model
+2016–present: New business model

-Internet bank

 Kakao was approved by South Korean regulators to become the nation's first internet-only bank in 2017.
 The internet bank engages in the same business as commercial banks, including processing deposits, loans and wiring money.
 Consumers will no longer need to visit a bank to open a new bank account or to get a loan.
 Kakao's business plan was considered innovative, and the company's business model was expected to secure sizable customer sign-ups relatively easily, based on the users of KakaoTalk, which is the country's most popular messaging application.

 Although K Bank eventually became South Korea's first Internet-only bank having been launched several months prior, Kakao Bank immediately attracted more customers; 820,000 within four days of its launch on 27 July 2017.
 The dedicated Kakao Bank app itself was downloaded 1.5 million times within the same period.
 The bank had 3.5 million customers after a month.
 These figures trounced the 400,000 users that K-Bank amassed within 100 days of its existence.

 By 26 September 2017, Kakao Bank lent ₩1.4 trillion ($1.2 billion), constituting 40 percent of the total loans in all of South Korea for that particular month.
 The bank's unprecedented expansion is seen as an exception to the closure of banks, particularly foreign-owned institutions.
-The fledgling performance for these banks is being blamed on the high cost of maintaining brick-and-mortar operations and the popularity of internet finance among Korean consumers.
+The fledgling performance of these banks is being blamed on the high cost of maintaining brick-and-mortar operations and the popularity of internet finance among Korean consumers.

-Transportation services

-On 10 March 2015, Daum Kakao launched their KakaoTaxi service that allows users to call a taxi using the KakaoTaxi application.
-About 600,000 taxi-consumers used the ride-hailing platform every day within eight months of its launch.
+On 10 March 2015, Daum Kakao launched its KakaoTaxi service that allows users to call a taxi using the KakaoTaxi application.
+About 600,000 taxi consumers used the ride-hailing platform every day within eight months of its launch.

 In 2017, KakaoTaxi was renamed to Kakao T. The service includes the premium extension Kakao Taxi Black, which allows users to book rides in Seoul via the messenger app, exclusively carried in luxury cars such as Mercedes Benz, Lexus, and BMW.
 Fares for the premium service start at ₩8,000.
 Kakao announced plans to expand the offering to other Korean cities within the following year.
-Kakao announced in April 2019 that they would be launching a e-bike sharing service with an initial fleet of 400 bikes across two major cities.
+Kakao announced in April 2019 that they would be launching an e-bike sharing service with an initial fleet of 400 bikes across two major cities.